datacarpentry/r-raster-vector-geospatial/index.md

 - Juan Fung
 ---

+**Lesson Authors:** Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister,  Mike Smorul, Joseph Stachelek

 **Lesson Maintainers:** {{ page.maintainers | join: ', ' }}

-The tutorials in this series cover how to open, work with and plot vector and raster-format spatial data in R. Additional topics include working with spatial metadata (extent and coordinate reference systems), reprojecting spatial data, and working with raster time series data.
+The episodes in this lesson cover how to open, work with and plot vector and raster-format spatial data in R. Additional topics include working with spatial metadata (extent and coordinate reference systems), reprojecting spatial data, and working with raster time series data.

 > ## Prerequisites
 >